MicahElliott/tufa/README.md

 URI: https://www.dropbox.com

 Using GPG to unlock and look up Tufa code.
-...
+Enter passphrase: ...
 You have 34 seconds remaining for TOTP code.
 «totp copied to clipboard»
 «username copied to clipboard»
 ```

 Notice that no password or code is ever visible.
 The current setup uses
-`xclip` to store the password to your system clipboard, and so is never
+`xclip` (on linux) to store the password to your system clipboard, and so is never
 visible to anyone, but is middle-click pasteable.
 Then it stores username and
 TOTP code to your other clipboard which is then easily selected by your
 clipboard manager ([parcellite](https://github.com/rickyrockrat/parcellite) in
 my case) via hotkey.
 Because there was only a few seconds left in the 30s totp
 window, it grabbed the subsequent one.
+The activity was also logged to
+`tufa.log` that lives alongside your secrets TSV file.

 ## The Recipe